 4. What are the data requirements for addressing the above the list of questions, and what gaps need to be filled?

 Our activities will include three workshops and collaboration within thematic working groups as well as the production of research briefs on our findings and a final report offering new innovative frameworks for research on gender and the dynamics of inequality. the overriding objective is to provide the opportunity to formulate more comprehensive theories and methodologies for longer-term investigation by the network and other researchers and to create an infrastructure for continuing research.

-For more information about the project, please contact Professor Massoud Karshenas.
+For more information about the project, please visit the Female Employment and Dynamics of Inequality (FEDI) Network page or contact Professor Massoud Karshenas.